errai/errai-tutorial/README.md

 Errai Getting Started Demo
 =====================

 This simple demo app allows users to file complaints.
-The user interface is designed using plain HTML5 and CSS.Errai UI enables the injection of UI fields into client side Java classes as well as adding dynamic behaviour to these fields (such as event handlers).
+The user interface is designed using plain HTML5 and CSS.
+Errai UI enables the injection of UI fields into client side Java classes as well as adding dynamic behaviour to these fields (such as event handlers).
 The demo also makes use of Errai's two-way data binding and page navigation modules.
 This can all be seen in `ComplaintForm.java` (which is the companion Java class of the complaint form template defined in `ComplaintForm.html`).

 Creating complaints is done using a simple JAX-RS endpoint and Errai's typesafe REST caller support (see the `@EventHandler` method for the submit button in `ComplaintForm.java`).
 Every time a new complaint is created, the server will fire a CDI event which will be observed by all connected clients (new complaints will automatically appear on all admin pages of all connected clients).
 The relevant code for firing and observing this CDI event can be found in `UserComplaintEndpointImpl.java` and `Admin.java`.